-Young Beginner Do you want your child develop a life-long appreciation for music?
+Young Beginner Do you want your child develop a life-long appreciation for music, boost confidence and increase attention span?
 Enroll him/her in piano lessons!
-Learning piano will help children develop creativity, focus, goal setting and discipline.
+Learning piano will help children develop creativity, valuable life skills such as focus, goal setting and self-discipline.
 I teach differently: I combine the most progressive methods I found in American piano school with the traditions of a famous Russian school of piano playing that I was brought up with.This unique and very effective method prepares students for classical repertoire early on.
 Parents will be surprised to see their child playing several fun short songs after the very first lesson!
 From the very first lesson your child will be

 playing with a beautiful, "singing sound"

 developing correct hand position, playing with relaxed wrist